 For more information, please call Victor Jensen at (907) 205-2113.
 Please send your CV to physicians@anthc.org.

 In this role you will provide outpatient management and inpatient consults with exposure to advanced disease and challenging pathologies, including advanced valvular disease.
-Physicians provide telemedicine consults using our world-renowned AFHCAN telemedicine (www.afhcan.org) and manage patients at rural outreach clinics throughout the state.
+A robust Hospitalist team allows for a predominately consultative inpatient practice.
+Complementing the practice, physicians provide telemedicine consults using our world renowned AFHCAN (www.afhcan.org) and manage patients at rural outreach clinics throughout the state.
+Contracted interventional cardiologists perform stenting procedures in our state-of-the-art Cath Lab.

-Qualifications: Completion of an ACGME/AOA residency in Internal Medicine and fellowship in Cardiology; BE/BC in Cardiology; willing to travel to rural communities in the state 2-3 days at a time five to six times per year.
+Qualifications: Completion of an ACGME/AOA residency in Internal Medicine and fellowship in Cardiology; BE/BC in Cardiology; willing to travel throughout the state 2-3 days at a time; collaborative team player with excellent interpersonal skills; culturally sensitive with a desire to serve an underserved patient population.

 If you seek a meaningful practice where you can truly make a difference while continually enhancing your skills, join our dedicated, compassionate team at Alaska Native Medical Center.

-The Alaska Native Tribal Health Consortium (ANTHC) seeks a CRNA to join our team at the Alaska Native Medical Center (ANMC) in Anchorage, Alaska.
-We would be delighted to discuss our CRNA opening with you!
-ANMC is a Level II Trauma Center, which serves as the tertiary referral center for Alaska Native and American Indian people across the entire state.
-ANMC offers over 30 specialties, and provides a full complement of acute medical and primary care services.
-Our unique patient population, breathtaking geography and cohesive team make this a one-of-a-kind practice opportunity!
+The Alaska Native Tribal Health Consortium seeks a Certified Registered Nurse Anesthetist to join our Anesthesia team at the Alaska Native Medical Center (ANMC), an award-winning Level II Trauma Center.
+With over 30 medical specialties, ANMC serves as the tertiary referral center for Alaska Native and American Indian people across the state.
+Our unique patient population, breathtaking geography, and cohesive team make this a one-of-a-kind practice opportunity!

 For more information, please call Victor Jensen at (907) 205-2113.
 Please send your CV to physicians@anthc.org.